wheelcomplex/quicktemplate/README.md

     But it misses the following useful features:

-      * Clear syntax insead of hard-to-understand magic stuff related to template arguments and inheritance.
+      * Clear syntax insead of hard-to-understand magic stuff related to template arguments, template inheritance and embedding function templates into other templates.
       * Performance optimizations.